-The Data Protection Officer (DPO) Suleman Ahmed has overall accountability and responsibility for subject access requests.
-The DPO has delegated SAR operational responsibilities to the Senior Receptionist (Tracey Parsons).
+The Data Protection Officer (DPO) has overall accountability and responsibility for subject access requests.
+The DPO has delegated SAR operational responsibilities to the Senior Receptionist (Tracey Parsons) and the medical secretaries.

 Data Protection Officer

 The Data Protection Officer (DPO) has day-to-day responsibilities for the management of all aspects relating to data protection matters.
 The responsibilities of the DPO include: